-for families to work in partnership with their Social Services team to identify goal-setting needs, as well as a quantitative method for measuring the overall growth on the specific goal over the program year.
-Goal areas with the largest percentage of growth were: Mental Health of the Adult (91%); Health - Child and Adult (88%); Parenting Education/Child Development (86%); Transportation (82%); Mental Health of the Child(ren) (75%); and Budgeting (73%).
+The Pasco County Head Start/Early Head Start program has created a method for families to work in partnership with their Social Services team to identify goal-setting needs, as well as a quantitative method for measuring the overall growth on the specific goal over the program year.
+Goal areas with the largest percentage of growth were: Budgeting (86%); Parenting Education/Child Development (73%); Health - Child and Adult (67%); and Family and Community Support (63%).